wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 * _Use Their Preferred Language_ - Candidates often know several languages so make sure you identify which is their preferred language and test them in it.

-* _Allow Google_ - Allow them to use google during the technical interview and explain to them it is OK to look things up.
+* _Allow Google_ - Allow them to use Google during the technical interview and explain to them it is OK to look things up.
 We do it all the time in our job, so why should interviewing be any different?
 This is not about rote memorization and besides, I am old, so my memory registers in the head are diminishing.
 If I can't look up method signatures and documentation, I surely fail